oliverjvc/Flower-Book/README.md

 GreenHub 🌿

 GreenHub is a web application designed to connect gardening enthusiasts.
-It serves as a community-driven platform for sharing knowledge, discovering local shops, and engaging with blog posts about gardening.
+It serves as a platform for sharing knowledge, discovering local shops, and engaging with blog posts about gardening.
 With a secure user authentication system and administrative controls, GreenHub fosters a safe, interactive environment for both users and admins.

 Features
 User Interactions: Users can comment on blog posts, interact with others, and follow gardening trends.